temporalio/sdk-dotnet/README.md

     dotnet add package Temporalio --prerelease

+If you are using .NET framework, you have to explicitly set the platform to `x64` or `arm64`, `AnyCPU` will not choose the proper library.

 **NOTE: This README is for the current branch and not necessarily what's released on NuGet.**

 ### Implementing a Workflow and Activity